Too many women still don’t know the exact size of their bra, but for us it’s easy because it’s our job!

 We will now use a few measurements to help you determine your “theoretical size”.

-- Wear your favorite bra, the one in which you feel comfortable (recently purchased and a non padded bra).
+- Put on your favourite bra, the one you feel comfortable in (recently bought, and without foam reinforcement of course).

-- Place yourself in front of a mirror and stand straight.
+- Stand in front of a mirror and hold yourself upright.

 You are ready, here we go!